 1. Wasabi – have you ever thought of using fresh wasabi at home?
 With The Wasabi Company you can order fresh wasabi leaves, flowers and rhizomes from their farms in Dorset and Hampshire.
 This is quite the undertaking, as each plant takes at least 18 months to reach harvest, and it is a particularly difficult plant to grow.
 According to The Wasabi Company, they are:

 the only fresh wasabi commercially available that is grown in Europe.

 Grate fresh wasabi to add a kick to your cooking!

 2. Carolina Reaper chillies – if you’re looking for something to (really) spice up your next dish, go to the South Devon Chilli Farm!

 Owners Steve, Heather, Martin and Kaz grow over 200 varieties of chilli plants, including the infamous Carolina Reapers.
 (If you do choose to try these, make sure to wear gloves whilst handling them.)
-They have a whole wealth of information about growing your own chillies if you’re so inclined, as well.
+They have a whole wealth of information about growing your own unusual ingredients, including chillies, as well.
 Recommended by Jamie Oliver and Gillian Anderson (of X-Files fame!), South Devon is the place to go for spice.